Scalar Functions¶

 Arguments¶

-str_n: Subsequent string column or literal string to concatenate.
+str_n: Subsequent string expressions to concatenate.

-Related functions: concat_ws
+Related functions:

 concat_ws